basimkhajwal/RayTracer/README.md

 The first stage involves reading the stream of characters from the input file given to the program, then a process called _tokenising_ is performed.
 This heavily simplifies the input by removing comments, whitespace and sectionining groups of characters into entities known as _tokens_.
 Luckily for me, tokenising is a very common procedure and there was a builtin class in the Scala libraries called StreamTokeniser which handled most of heavy duty work and all I had to implement was a thin wrapper or it so it would function according to my needs.
 Now, the input file has been transformed from a stream of characters into a stream of tokens.

 Consequently, the second stage reads in these tokens and builds a sequence of rendering commands out of them.
-This is one of the more complex commands since it is specific to the PBRT file format and I needed to match the specification exactly doing this process.
+This was one of the more complex tasks since it was specific to the PBRT file format and I needed to match the specification exactly doing this process.
+Each rendering command would require multiple tokens and I built a whole set of parsing functions in order to be handle each type.

-- Describe the parsing process
-- Compare the line count in my parser/builder vs PBRT parser
+Eventually, each rendering command would then be passed onto the rendering pipeline, the details of which have been the topic of discussion of the rest of the report.
+From there the final image would then be generated using all the various rendering techniques and options set by the image file.
+In the end, I am quite happy with the results of my parser and I managed to read the vast majority of the file format (some parts were omitted for simplicity) using just under 1100 lines of code - compared to the C++ Parser used within the actual PBRT implementation which uses about 4500 lines of code.
+This further highlights how using Scala has been a good tool to increase productivity and reduce how much code will be needed.

 TODO Sections:
 - Overview of how the code was structured with unit tests and benchmarks